 Technology and enablers

-Many of the drivers for our impact are formed through collaborations with Melbourne Children’s campus partners: MCRI, The Royal Children’s Hospital, The Royal Children’s Hospital Foundation, and the University of Melbourne’s Department of Paediatrics.
+At Murdoch Children's, we combine advanced technology and strategic partnerships to fast-track our impact.
+Working closely with Melbourne Children's campus partners: The Royal Children's Hospital, The Royal Children's Hospital Foundation, and the University of Melbourne's Department of Paediatrics, Murdoch Children's drives innovation and achieves meaningful change.

 Biostatistics

-Biostatistics is fundamentally important across many clinical and health problems, because almost all modern research involving patients and children relies heavily on statistical methods in order to design high-quality studies and to analyse and interpret the resulting data appropriately.
-MCRI’s biostatistics group, the Clinical Epidemiology & Biostatistics Unit (CEBU), is widely regarded as a leading example of how internationally renowned biostatistical expertise can be developed and integrated into major health research programs.
+Murdoch Children's Biostatistics group, the Clinical Epidemiology & Biostatistics Unit (CEBU), is widely regarded as a leading example of how internationally renowned biostatistical expertise can be developed and integrated into major health research programs.

 LifeCourse